 29 Jan 1901 Commissioned Lieutenant RAMC.

-Aug 1901–Mar 1902 Took part in the Second Anglo Boer War, South Africa where he joined 9 Brigade at Klerksdorp, Transvaal.
+Aug 1901–Mar 1902 Served in the Second Anglo Boer War, South Africa where he joined 9 Brigade at Klerksdorp, Transvaal.
 He was invalided from South Africa.
+Awarded the Queen's Medal with five clasps.

 Jan 19o9–Aug 1909 Attended the Senior Officers' Course at the Royal Army Medical College, Millbank, London.
 Approved as a Specialist in Midwifery and Gynaecology.